David May (computer scientist)

-Michael David May is a British computer scientist working primarily in the fields of computer architecture, parallel computing and robotics.
+Michael David May (born 1951) is a British computer scientist working primarily in the fields of computer architecture, parallel computing and robotics.
 He is a Professor in the Department of Computer Science at the University of Bristol and founder of XMOS Semiconductor, serving until February 2014 as the chief technology officer.

 May was lead architect of the transputer, the first microprocessor designed for parallel and distributed computing.

 He is one of the few individuals who have led the design of a CPU architecture, an interconnect and a modern era programming language.

 He pioneered the industrial application of formal methods in microprocessor design, and is particularly well known for his work on memory management and compiler development.

-As of 2025, May holds 54 patents in areas including microprocessors, multi-processing and communication protocols.
+As of 2026, May holds 54 patents in areas including microprocessors, multi-processing and communication protocols.

 He is a Fellow of the Royal Society and the Royal Academy of Engineering.

 Early life and education

 May was born in Holmfirth, Yorkshire, England and attended Queen Elizabeth Grammar School, Wakefield.
 From 1969 to 1972, he was a student at King's College, Cambridge, University of Cambridge, at first studying Mathematics and then Computer Science in the University of Cambridge Mathematical Laboratory, now the University of Cambridge Computer Laboratory.

 At Cambridge, May learned computer architecture design from David Wheeler, who worked on EDSAC and pioneered the use of subroutines.
 He learned compiler writing from Martin Richards, who developed BCPL, the programming language that laid down the foundations for C (programming language).